doverunner/multi-drm-react-native-sdk/README.md

   - To integrate the Widevine Android SDK, follow these steps to add the GitHub package repository to your `build.gradle` file:

 - Update your `build.gradle` file
-    - Add the following code snippet to the `allprojects` section of your `build.gradle` file to include the PallyCon Widevine Android SDK GitHub repository:
+    - Add the following code snippet to the `allprojects` section of your `build.gradle` file to include the Widevine Android SDK GitHub repository:

       ```groovy
       allprojects {